lampyrid/GardenBasics/README.md

-# GardenBasics
+# PlantGuides
-A basic overview for community gardeners.
+Includes a garden basic overview for community gardeners as well as an edible plants guide for elementary educators.
 Specific resources for NC gardeners.